forta-network/starter-kits/scam-detector-py/README.md

 - associated_scammer - an associated scammer comes into play for propagation alerts.
 This field contains the scammer entity from which the label was propagated from.
 - associated_scammer_contract - an associated scammer comes into play for propagation alerts.
 If a contract was involved, this field contains the scammer contract address from which the label was propagated from.
 - associated_scammer_threat_categories - an associated scammer comes into play for propagation alerts.
 It contains all the threat categories associated with the original scammer.
-- associated_scammer_threat_categories - an associated scammer comes into play for propagation alerts.
+- associated_scammer_alert_hashes - an associated scammer comes into play for propagation alerts.
 It contains all alert_hashes with the original scammer.

 In case of false positives are identified, the scam detector will emit a remove label.